sarahmurphy86/sarahmurphy86.github.io/README.md

 <br/>
 <br/>
 <br/>By conducting the user testing, I wanted to find out:
-* How the participants interacted with the app e.g did they understand the instructions and could they work out how to select a country on the map
+* How the participants interacted with the app e.g did they understand the instructions and could they work out how to select a country on the map?
 * If they found the app fun to use?
-* If they felt as if they had learnt anything by using the app e.g where the countries are in the world, or if they could remember any of the facts about the countries?
+* If they learnt anything by using the app e.g where the countries are in the world, or if they could remember any of the facts about the countries?
-* What parts of the app did they like or dislike
+* What parts of the app they liked or disliked
 * What could I do to improve their experience with the app?

 ### An iterative process...

-The user testing provided some great ideas for how we could go about making improvements to the app.
+The user testing highlighted some difficulties the participants had when using the app, and gave us some ideas on how we could improve the user experience.

-With my colleagues we decided to:
+My colleagues and I decided to make the following changes:

 1. **Ensure the submit button was visible** - participants did not realise they needed to scroll down the page to click the submit button,  so we worked on CSS to reformat the layout of the page to ensure the submit button was visible without the need to scroll
 2. **Colour overlay changed** - participants thought that the country colour overlay (to indicate a country had been selected) indicated whether their guess was correct or not, so we changed the colour scheme from green to orange to reduce confusion